Investigators say abducted 6-year-old SC girl Faye Swetlik died from asphyxiation

 Fisher also said an autopsy performed on Taylor showed his death was the result of "an incised wound to the neck."
 The manner was determined to have been suicide.

-Taylor had been contacted and interviewed by law enforecement on Wednesday afternoon, Snellgrove said.
+Taylor had been contacted and interviewed by law enforcement on Wednesday afternoon, Snellgrove said.

 "He was cooperative and gave consent" to look through his home," Snellgrove said.
 "Those agents did not see anything that alerted them to believe that he had knowledge or was at any way involved in Faye's disappearance."